 For information on our strategy to identify, prevent, and remove accessibility barriers, take a look at the Rogers Centre and Toronto Blue Jays Multi-Year Accessibility Plan.

-For information on our accessibility policies and procedures, contact our Fan Services team by phone at 416-341-1000 or by email at firstname.lastname@example.org.
+Information on our accessibility policies and procedures including those related to service animals, support persons and training can be obtained by contacting Fan Services team by phone at 416-341-1000 or by email at firstname.lastname@example.org.